 The company pays sellers via PayPal or check within three days of receiving items.
 They also offer free shipping if customers use their shipping label.

 One thing that makes OfferUp a bit different than similar marketplaces is the ability to hold an item.
-This is an agreement between the buyer and seller and makes it one of the best apps to sell your stuff online and locally.
+This is an agreement between the buyer and seller and makes it one of the top options to sell your stuff online and locally.

 Payment can be pre-authorized and then held until the buyer is available to pick up the item.
 The seller then must make sure they hold the item and don’t go back on the agreement.